javiator/tenant-management-java-app/backend-mcp-uv/README.md

 | `update_transaction` | Update one or more transaction fields. | `{ "id": number, ...at least one field }` |
 | `delete_transaction` | Delete a transaction.
 Returns a confirmation string. | `{ "transaction_id": number }` |

+**Payment categorisation:** Any transaction type other than `payment_received` represents an outstanding charge.
+Entries tagged `payment_received` record money collected from the tenant, so MCP clients should subtract them when summarising balances.

 ## Error Handling

 - Non-2xx backend responses raise `BackendApiError` with HTTP status codes and backend-supplied details.